 There could be many aspects that a business would want to cover on its website homepage.

 However, it’s important that you communicate your user’s requirements and the solutions you offer.

 3. Including keywords

 Homepage requires brief yet accurate content that conveys the message to your users.
-Include keywords, but not overdo it.
+Include keywords, but do not overdo it.

 Use tools like Ahrefs keywords explorer to search for keywords that rank on top SERPs and build content that includes top-ranking keywords.

 Try to focus on some keywords that resonate with your brand’s image and purpose.
-According to Business 2 Community, including rich content of a minimum of 400 words would help you improve your web ranking.
+According to Business 2 Community, including a rich content of a minimum of 400 words would help you improve your web ranking.

 4. Optimizing Header Section

 This is the foremost element of your home page that visitors will see.
 The website’s header section contains the following elements:

 The headline is what conveys to your users about your brand.
 It’s recommended to use the H1 tag for your headline with a few keywords that your brand focuses on.
 The following headlines can be used with H2, H3, H4, and so on keeping in mind the presentation of the page.